project-image

 Deluxes!

-over 1 year ago – Tue, Dec 13, 2022 at 01:43:29 PM
+almost 2 years ago – Tue, Dec 13, 2022 at 01:43:29 PM

 As I mentioned earlier, Gray completed the first batch of the deluxes.
 Sylvia and I drove over to Maine on Sunday to get them in person.
 A long haul (4-1/2 hours each way) but well worth it.
 I am now numbering, signing, packing, and mailing the first twenty-five copies.
 These were scheduled to go out in December, so I'm delighted to be adhering to that timeline.